soffes/blog/published/2014-09-28-four-questions/four-questions.markdown

 ---
-tags:
+title: Four Questions
-- qa
+categories: qa development freelance
 ---

-# Four Questions

 I recently got an email from a college sophomore that had some questions about getting started.
 Asked him if it would be okay to answer publicly and he was for it.